peasead/elastic-container/README.md

 ## Usage

-This uses default creds of `elastic:elastic` and is intended purely for rapid testing a local Elastic stack.
+This uses default creds of `elastic:elastic` and is intended purely for rapid security researach on a local Elastic stack.

-There is zero security enabled, beyond basic auth, and this should not be Internet exposed or used anywhere in production.
+This should not be Internet exposed or used in a production environment.

-There is zero saved data, everything is wiped when the containers are stopped.
-Again, not meant for anything but testing.

 ### Starting